cranez91/media-uploader/README.md

 Make sure you have installed **Composer** and **Node.js**, so you need to run:

 * composer install
+* npm install
 * php artisan key:generate

+In a terminal run:
 * php artisan serve

+In another terminal run:
+* npm run watch

-Finally, you should be able to see the project running at **http://localhost:8000/**
+Finally, you should be able to see the project running